 )

 The function performs three operations in order.
 First, it iterates over the assigned tuple and copies each attribute from the wrapped function to the wrapper using setattr.
-If an attribute is missing on the wrapped function, it is silently skipped.
+If an attribute is missing on the wrapped function, it is silently skipped (this changed in Python 3.2; prior to that, missing attributes raised AttributeError).
 Second, it iterates over the updated tuple and merges each attribute using dict.update.
 Third, it sets wrapper.__wrapped__ = wrapped to create the reference back to the original function.

 Here is a simplified version of the CPython implementation that shows exactly what happens: